TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/sbl_pcie.md

 inbound ATU region for receiving the appimage and an outbound ATU region to send out a handshake signal to indicate the bootloader is ready to accept application image.

+\if SOC_AM65X
+The host application \ref EXAMPLES_DRIVERS_SBL_PCIE_HOST on receiving the handshake signal from the bootloader send the system firmware and application image via PCIe and marks a magic word to indicate transfer complete.
+\else
 The host application \ref EXAMPLES_DRIVERS_SBL_PCIE_HOST on receiving the handshake signal from the bootloader send the application image via PCIe and marks a magic word to indicate transfer complete and marks the relative offset to which image is flashed.
+\endif

 On receiving the multicore appimage, the SBL then parses it, splits it into RPRCs for each core applicable.
 Each core is then initialized, RPRC image is loaded, entry points